ExploringSecurity/Lab-notes/Lab 01 - Creating our lab environment.md

 1. Install VirtualBox - Run the downloaded installer and follow the on-screen instructions.

 2. Extract the Kali VirtualBox image.
-> :warning The Downloaded image file is a 7zip compressed archive, so you'll first need to extract the VirtualBox image before importing to Virtualbox.
+> ⚠️ The downloaded image file is a 7zip compressed archive, so you'll first need to extract the VirtualBox image before importing to Virtualbox.

    -- On windows you can download the offical 7zip app to extract the image. [https://www.7-zip.org/](https://www.7-zip.org/)
    -- On Linux you can type ```7z x filename.7z```